BV-BRC/BV-BRC-Docs/docroot/user_guides/organisms_taxon/specialty_genes.md

 * **Genomes:** Loads the Genomes Table, listing the genomes that correspond to the selected features. *Available only if multiple features are selected.*
 * **FASTA:** Provides the FASTA DNA or protein sequence for the selected feature(s).
 * **ID Map:** Provides the option to map the selected feature(s) to multiple other idenfiers, such as RefSeq and UniProt.
-* **MSA:** Launches the PATRIC Multiple Sequence Alignment (MSA) tool and aligns the selected features by DNA or protein sequence in an interactive viewer.
+* **MSA:** Launches the Multiple Sequence Alignment (MSA) tool and aligns the selected features by DNA or protein sequence in an interactive viewer.
-* **Pathway:** Loads the Pathway Summary Table containing a list of all the pathways in PATRIC in which the selected features are found.
+* **Pathway:** Loads the Pathway Summary Table containing a list of all the pathways in which the selected features are found.
 * **Group:** Opens a pop-up window to enable adding the selected sequences to an existing or new group in the private workspace.

 More details are available in the [Selection Action Bar](../action_bar.html) user guide.